tar -cf – dbbackup.db | split -b 100m – db_backup.tar

 This command took a long time to run.
 Once it was done running I was left with ten files, 100 MB each named db_backup.taraa, db_backup.tarab, db_backup.tarac, and so on and so forth.

 Now I can copy these files to my external storage or ship them with ease.
-To stitch the 1GB file back together all I need to do is to run the following command:
+To stitch the 1GB file back together from the multi part tar files all I need to do is to run the following command:

 # cat db_backup.tara* | (tar x)